Oxalis triangularis: Cultivation and life cycle

 Oxalis triangularis requires bright indirect sunlight supplemented with a cool indoor temperature of 15 C. It can tolerate higher indoor temperatures, but will go into dormancy prematurely and/or begin to take on a "tired" appearance if temperatures exceed 27 C for prolonged periods of time.
 It thrives in an average potting soil with good drainage.

 Mature plants are cut back to the soil every 3–5 years in early summer or during the dormancy period.
 Young plants are cut back to the soil every year in early summer or during the dormancy period, until they reach maturity.
 To avoid frost, they are usually grown indoors in some regions.
 They are planted in soil rich in humus and well-drained.
 They should be watered only when the topsoil looks dry.
 In winter, they should not be watered.

 The main difficulty in caring for frost-resistant oxalises is to prevent them from growing uncontrollably.
 The ripe fruit of the plant will crack, throwing out seeds over a considerable distance, so it should not be planted close to vegetable beds.

 Oxalis need no fertilizer before flowering.
 Afterwards it can be supplemented with an appropriate fertilizer.
 Plants usually only need nitrogen but phosphorus, potassium, and easily absorbed trace elements help them to flower long and beautifully.
 When growing in a flowerbed, it is also worth feeding oxalis during the flowering period with a small dose of a multi-component fertilizer.

 The subspecies Oxalis triangularis subsp. papilionacea has won the Royal Horticultural Society's Award of Garden Merit.

 Usage

 The leaves and flowers are edible but should be used in moderation.
 Toxicity can occur if large quantities are ingested due to the presence of soluble calcium oxalates.

-Thus, the whole plant is potentially toxic to humans, pets and animals.
+Thus, the whole plant is potentially toxic to humans and other animals.
 In horses it can cause colic and possible kidney failure if large amounts are consumed.